We're committed to empowering young people to be active citizens and contribute to the UN's Sustainable Development Goals, locally and globally.

 Develop your skills during lockdown with free online Humanitarian Aid training courses, from safety and security to humanitarian essentials.
 DisasterReady partners with NGOs, leading agencies, and experts in humanitarian aid and development to make the best online learning available to you anywhere, anytime, for free!
 Take a look at the courses available.

-Through SALTO you can access advanced e-learning and training opportunities, looking at topics such as upskilling youth trainers and facilitators, making youth participation visible, learning more about how to run campaigns, and discovering how to build awareness and start initiatives in a systematic and strategic way.
+Through SALTO you can access advanced e-learning and training opportunities, covering topics such as upskilling youth trainers and facilitators, making youth participation visible, learning more about how to run campaigns, and discovering how to build awareness and start initiatives in a systematic and strategic way.
 These training opportunities are aimed at young people across Europe, and the platform also offers toolkits for training in youth work aimed at youth work professionals.
 Browse the SALTO training calendar.

 Global volunteering opportunities